Azure-Samples/MetricsAdvisor/Methane leak detection sample/README.md

 ```bash
 nohup python stream2metricsadvisor.py --csv_file=<path_to .csv> --container_name=<container_name> --minute_resample=5 > nohup.out 2>&1 &
 ```
 Where `<path_to .csv>` points to your CSV file, and `<container_name>` is the name of the storage container you created in Step 2.
-When you enter the command above, the process will run the in background, and you will see the process id printed in the terminal.
+When you enter the command above, the process will run in the background, and you will see the process id printed in the terminal.
 You can use the `ps` command to check the status of the process.

 After you run the script, you can monitor its progress using the following command:
 ```bash
 tail -f nohup.out
 ```
-You can also check your sotrage container for a new JSON message to verify the script is running successfully.
+You can also check your storage container for a new JSON message to verify the script is running successfully.
 A new message will be uploaded every 5 minutes.

 ![](../media/methane_messages_in_blob.png)